The Sexual Assault Epidemic No One Talks About

 It's rare for these cases to go to court.
 Some people with intellectual disabilities do have trouble speaking or describing things in detail, or in proper time sequence.
 Our investigation found that makes it harder for police to investigate and for prosecutors to win these cases in court.

 Even when these cases do go to court, there are barriers.
 In 2012, a jury in Georgia found a man guilty of raping a 24-year-old woman with Down syndrome three times over one night and the following morning.
-A judge, two years later, overturned the decision, saying the woman did not "behave like a victim."
-Appeals Court Judge Christopher McFadden questioned why the woman waited a day to report the rape and said that she did not exhibit "visible distress."
+Appeals Court Judge Christopher McFadden, two years later, overturned the decision, saying the woman did not "behave like a victim."
+McFadden, who presided over the original trial, questioned why the woman waited a day to report the rape and said that she did not exhibit "visible distress."
 The jury had heard evidence that the man's semen was found in the victim's bed and that a doctor who examined the woman found evidence consistent with a sexual assault.

 The man was retried in 2015, and a new jury convicted him.
 The woman's mother said afterward it had been traumatic for her daughter to go back to court and tell her story again.